Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 TCP guarantees reception and integrity of messages by establishing a connection and sending segments until it gets a reception ACK, called a PAR (Positive Acknowledgment with Retransmission).
 The connection is established by 3 segments exchanged between the client and the server, sending to each other their sequence ID :
 - The client sends a SYN segment including its sequence ID seq=X
-- The server sends a ACK-SYN segment including its sequence ID : seq=Y, ack=X+1
+- The server sends a SYN/ACK segment including its sequence ID : seq=Y, ack=X+1
 - The client sends a ACK : ack=Y+1